stackbit-projects/spectacular-spider-269e9/src/pages/index.md

       Managing productivity in a distributed environment requires more of a bottom line approach.
 If features are being shipped, customer service tickets are being closed and task lists are turning over, it’s usually a sure sign that things are getting done.
+But getting there isn't easy or obvious.
+We can help.
     actions:
       - label: Learn More
         url: /features